BIRTHDAY GIVEAWAY WEEK IS HERE! 🥳

-Home » Blog » Spring » St. Patrick's Day » Leprechaun Traps in the Classroom
+Home » Blog » Spring » St. Patrick's Day » Leprechaun Traps for the Classroom: A Step-by-Step STEM Project

 Science, Seasonal, Special Events, Spring, St. Patrick's Day, Winter Holidays

 March means it’s time for some leprechaun fun!
 St. Patrick’s Day is the perfect chance to mix a little magic with learning.
 This year, try a STEM twist with leprechaun traps!
-Your students will love building these creative, hands-on projects, and you’ll love the teamwork and problem-solving they inspire.
-Let’s get started with a step-by-step guide!
+Your students will love designing and building their own traps, and you’ll love the teamwork, creativity, and problem-solving they inspire.
+Plus, this project follows the STEM process, reinforcing key skills in a fun and engaging way.

 a leprechaun trap engineering design process letter to send home